-Request more information about programs at Fullerton College by clicking on the links below:
+Get more information about Fullerton College by clicking links below:

 Fullerton College (FC) is a two-year community college located near Los Angeles, in Fullerton, California.
 Fullerton offers associates degrees in more than 90 programs, and vocational certificates in nearly 150 programs.
 Fullerton offers excellent academic transfer programs for students wishing to transfer to four-year institutions to complete their bachelor's degree.
 Fullerton is ranked third in California for its number of student transfers into a California State University.

 Fullerton College is part of the North Orange County Community College District.
 The mission of Fullerton College is to: create a community that promotes inquiry and intellectual curiosity, personal growth and a life-long appreciation for the power of learning.